gluneau/the-magic-link/README.md

 ```
 sudo su
-node index.js
+yarn start
 ```

 ## Developing

-You can lint the code by running `npm run lint`
+You can lint the code by running `yarn lint`

 ## Testing